.Marrakech, just whispering this name makes you travel far away to mystical and exotic places…

 And after spending more than an hour and a half wandering around those exquisite gardens, what better way to end the day with a drink at lavish hotel “La Mamounia”?

 During this final day we also had a glimpse of “le Gueliz”, Marrakech newest part.
-Not as charming as the Medina but if you want to have a full picture of this city, you can go.
+Not as charming as the Medina.
+But if you want to have a full picture of this city, it’s a nice addition.

 Marrakech had been on my bucket list for quite a while and after spending these (almost) three days I can only recommend a short trip to the “Pearl of the South”!